vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vratārka, folios 399-403b (from Vāyu ).
 Laksahoma-is a śānti, for which see the section on śānti;

-Nșsimhapurāṇa, chap.
+Nșsiṁhapurāṇa, chap.
 35, SmK 475-479.
 Lakṣıṇārdrūvrata-When on Bh, kr.
 8th there is Ārdrā-nakṣatra,

 begin this; worship of golden image of Umā and Śiva by bathing it with pañcāmṛta, then with gandha, flowers etc., with mantras mentioning several names of both; arghya, dhūpa, naivedya with 32 edibles of wheat flour marked with figures of fish &c. containing five rasas (curds, milk, ghee, honey and sugar) and modukas; donate the golden images and edibles to a learned brāhmaṇa; secures removal of sins,